alexandergrote/alexandergrote/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a graduate student research assistant at [FZI Forschungszentrum Informatik](https://www.fzi.de/startseite/).
+- 🔭 I’m currently working as a research associate at [FZI Forschungszentrum Informatik](https://www.fzi.de/startseite/) and [Karlsruher Institute of Technology](https://im.iism.kit.edu/index.php).
-- 🌱 In my free time, I am improving my Deep Learning skills as part of [Udacity's Deep Learning Nanodegree Program](https://www.udacity.com/course/deep-learning-nanodegree--nd101).
+- 🌱 My research focuses on Explainable AI (XAI) and how to detect a filter bubble in Recommender Systems.

 <!--